-The terrain is high in the northwest and low in the southeast, with a total area of 3090 square kilometers.
-It was twice named “Hometown of Chinese Folk Culture and Art” by the Ministry of Culture.
+The terrain is high in northwest and low in southeast, with a total area of 3090 square kilometers.
+It was twice named “Hometown of Chinese Folk Culture and Art” by Ministry of Culture.

-Best time to travel June, July, August, September
+Best time to travel From May to November

 Local climate Plateau continental climate